cybercrazetech/AI-Serve/README.md

 # AI-Serve
 a companion bot capable of understanding different language, voice recognition and displaying emotions

-*this project is not for commercial purpose. character used is Chiaki Nanami from Danganronpa 1.
+This project is not for commercial purpose. default character used is Chiaki Nanami from Danganronpa 1.

-*Hoping to made sth like the evil neuro by vedal789 :) though with inadequate skills
+Hoping to made sth like the evil neuro by vedal789 :) though with inadequate skills

+*Character list:

+Chiaki Nanami
 <img src=emotions/normal.png>

 - tested environment: python3.9 in debian linux (parrot os)